Customer Onboarding Automation: How-to Guide18 min read

 4. Automate the client onboarding process with a personalized checklist

-Back in the product, once the user gets past the welcome screen, it’s time to guide them through the product so they know where to begin.
+Once the user gets past the welcome screen, it’s good practice to guide them through the necessary setup steps and key actions.

 5. Automate the customer journey with different workflows